indimail/indimail-virtualdomains/.github/README-indimail.md

 # /usr/bin/svc -u /service/qmail-qmqpd.628
 ```

-If you have installed IndiMail using the source, you may create the QMQP service using the following command
+If you have installed indimail-mta using the source, you may create the QMQP service using the following command

 ```
 $ sudo /usr/sbin/svctool --qmqp=628 --servicedir=/service \